 This recipe is a simple chicken curry done homestyle.
-I did this to make a truly approachable curry recipe.
+This is a truly approachable curry recipe.
 It’s still work – Indian cooking is not simple – but I made this on a Tuesday night in about an hour.

 The web is full of “simple” chicken curry recipes.
 Simple chicken curry recipes that have you shopping for spices you’ve never heard of.
 Toasting and grinding whole spices.
 Not so simple chicken curry.